Asclepias fascicularis, Narrowleaf Milkweed

 Size: 3-4' tall

-A perennial with three foot tall stem and large but narrow five inch leaves that bloom in the summer.
-The Narrowleaf Milkweed provides food for monarch butterfly caterpillars and provides nectar for hummingbirds and nest building materials for other birds.
-Deciduous in winter.
+A California native host for monarch butterflies.
+It can reach about three feet tall and wide.
+The Narrowleaf Milkweed provides food for monarch caterpillars and provides nectar for hummingbirds and nest building materials for other birds.
+Milkweed goes deciduous in winter.

 An easy California Native to grow in the Los Angeles area.